meet momma

 No one feels more alive in this life as to when someone is loving them through it.
 Thank God that someone was my Mom.
 Her love, her tenderness, her letters, her unconditional cuddles were exactly what I needed growing up.

-Through pain, trauma and constantly learning, this is my give back show in honor of her life who gave me mine.
+Through painful secrets, generational trauma and constantly learning about my identity, this is my way to honor her life who gave me mine.
+Where she could no longer with me, I am still here.

 We were Momma & Baby Duck.